Reported Russia probe source at center of whistleblower complaint over Pentagon contracts

 A review of government spending records shows that Halper was paid more than $600,000 for two contracts in 2015 and 2016 for academic papers related to Russia.
 In the 2015 paper titled, "The Russia-China relationship: The Impact on the United States' Security Interests," Halper listed more than three dozen sources, including General V.I Trubnikov, a former head of Russian intelligence, as well as former CIA Director Michael Hayden.

-A similar academic contract reviewed by Fox News for a paper on Chinese approaches to war and conflict was granted much less, about $130,000 in taxpayer funds.
+A similar contract, reviewed by Fox News, awarded to a different academic for a paper on Chinese approaches to war and conflict was granted much less, about $130,000 in taxpayer funds.
 "Mr. Halper was officially contracted to prepare academic studies on issues of U.S. foreign relations," Bigley said.
 "When you compare the amount that he was paid to the work, we believe that the descrepancy was the result of the other work Mr. Halper was performing for the DoD."

-After Halper's name emerged in media reports, Lovinger's attorney said he provided more documents to strengthen their formal September 2017 complaint.
+After Halper's name emerged in media reports, Lovinger's attorney said he offered to provide more documents to strengthen their formal September 2017 complaint.
 He told Fox News he believes his client "unwittingly stepped into something much bigger," and the Halper connection explains the "ferocity" of the alleged retaliation against his client.

 Bigley said that "within weeks to months" after Lovinger first raised his concerns about misuse of contractors in the fall of 2016, "department leadership opened two internal investigations against him, and months later his security clearance was suspended without warning, his prestigious detail to the White House was canceled and ultimately his paycheck was cutoff."